veraguido/gv/README.md

 <img src="https://img.shields.io/badge/Licence-MIT-f6ca19.svg" alt="LICENSE" title="LICENSE">

 GV is a PHP framework focused on usability, fastness and reliableness.
-It is all dockerized and splited into multiple independent composer packages.
+It is all dockerized and splitted into multiple independent composer packages.
 Out of the box you will find:

   - [Redis cache with fallback to files](https://github.com/veraguido/gv-cache)